neihousaigaai/own-lunar-calendar/README.md

 ## How to use

-- Run file `print_to_excel_file.py` directly.
-You have to input:
+Run file `main.py` directly.
+Command-line arguments are also accepted.

+If command-line arguments are missed, you have to input:
 - `Enter a year`: Enter a year which you want to create  calendar, i.e: 2018.
 - `How many months in each sheet?
 [1/2/3/6/12]`: Number of months you want to print on a sheet of a worksheet.
 - `Online mode? [y/n]`: Choose online mode or offline mode.
 Ignore case.
 - `Save file as (.xlsx)`: Save the calendar to the directory.

 i.e:
 ```